 Boston April 20th, 2020

-This is 'the marathon that all other marathons are measured by', the annual Boston Marathon considered to be the most challenging in the US.
-This race takes place April 20th, which is Patriots' Day in the Commonwealth of Massachusetts.
-While of course you can run in the marathon, we think it is just as exciting to watch and cheer from the sidelines.
+This is 'the marathon that all other marathons are measured by', the annual Boston Marathon considered being the most challenging in the US.
+This race takes place on April 20th, which is Patriots' Day in the Commonwealth of Massachusetts.
+While of course, you can run in the marathon, we think it is just as exciting to watch and cheer from the sidelines.
 2020 will be the 124th Boston Marathon, and we've found the best viewing points for you during your visit: Chestnut Hill Ave, Lake Street, Centre Street, Commonwealth Ave, Grove Street.

 Louisville May 2nd, 2020